 If you use a call center, telco technology can route calls to specific call center reps prepared to take them.
 By assigning unique numbers by message and offer, the call center’s systems can automatically pull up a script with the right offer and language to support them.

 If your campaign drives customers to text, there are systems that can immediately respond with a text message that reinforces the benefits and offer they’ve seen.
 When your audience follows the link in the body of that text message, they’ll arrive at unique landing page designed to support the marketing.

 Historically CRMs could only handle a single conversion funnel at a time.
 But with new technology, you can easily implement API’s that allow several conversion funnels to run simultaneously.
 If you’re not careful, that can snowball into a tremendous amount of work if you’re trying to keep up with an aggressive marketing team.
 However if it’s implemented properly, with the right tools in place, you should be able to design them to be as nimble as they need to be.

 At Marketing Architects, we’ve seen how conversion plays a critical part in a successful TV campaign.
 When your TV spot airs, there’s a huge spike in consumer activity that’s more likely to turn into sales if there are unique conversion funnels in place to support them.
-That’s why we developed our Conversion platform to provide full access to a suite of conversion tools at no cost to our advertisers.
+That’s why we developed a full suite of conversion tools provided at no cost to our advertisers.